E-MAIL Tony@lathes.co.uk

 Judging by pulleys designed to take a light round-leather "gut" drive this Model X ETA was probably made before 1925.

-The Model X was conventional but well-made with a stress-free cantilever bed, finely-adjustable headstock bearings in tapered seats, proper clasp nuts on the leadscrew, a geared-down drive between carriage handwheel and bed-mounted rack, engraved micrometer dials and a proper compression clamp on the tailstock barrel.
+The Model X was conventional but well-made with a stress-free cantilever bed, finely-adjustable headstock bearings in tapered seats, proper clasp nuts on the leadscrew, a geared-down drive between carriage handwheel and bed-mounted rack, engraved micrometer dials and a proper compression clamp on the tailstock bar

 Heavily-built backgears and, for a small lathe, a robust headstock casting